ConveyorLabs/smart-contracts/QSP_Checklist.md

-# Quantstamp Audit Report Progress Checklist

 # QSP-1 Stealing User and Contract Funds
 ## Description
 Some funds-transferring functions in the contracts are declared as public or external but without any authorization checks, allowing anyone to arbitrarily call the functions and transfer funds.

-### 1.)
-#### Issue
+## QSP-1_1
-The visibility of the safeTransferETH() function in several contracts is public.
+The visibility of the `safeTransferETH()` function in several contracts is public.
 The visibility allows anyone to call this function to transfer the ETH on the contract to any address directly.
-The following is the list of affected contracts: LimitOrderRouter.sol, SwapRouter.sol, TaxedTokenLimitOrderExecution.sol,TokenToTokenLimitOrderExecution.sol, TokenToWethLimitOrderExecution.sol.
+The following is the list of affected contracts: `LimitOrderRouter.sol`, `SwapRouter.sol`, `TaxedTokenLimitOrderExecution.sol`,`TokenToTokenLimitOrderExecution.sol`, `TokenToWethLimitOrderExecution.sol`.

-#### Resolution

-### 2.)
+### Resolution Details

-#### Issue
+## QSP-1_2
-In the SwapRouter contract, several transferXXX() functions allow anyone to call and direct transfer the funds away.
-The following is the list of functions: transferTokensToContract(), transferTokensOutToOwner(), and transferBeaconReward().
+In the SwapRouter contract, several `transferXXX()` functions allow anyone to call and direct transfer the funds away.
+The following is the list of functions: `transferTokensToContract()`, `transferTokensOutToOwner()`, and `transferBeaconReward()`.

-#### Resolution

-### 3.)
+### Resolution Details

-#### Issue
+## QSP-1_3
-The SwapRouter.uniswapV3SwapCallback() function does not verify that it is called from the Uniswap V3 contract, allowing anyone to steal funds by supplying fake inputs.
+The `SwapRouter.uniswapV3SwapCallback()` function does not verify that it is called from the Uniswap V3 contract, allowing anyone to steal funds by supplying fake inputs.

+### Resolution Details

+# QSP-2 Missing Authorization for Execution Contracts
+## Description
+Several functions are missing authorization validation and allow anyone to call the function instead of the specific callers.
+Specifically, the "execution" contracts are designed to be triggered by the `LimitOrderRouter` contract.
+However, those functions do not verify the caller.
+If anyone calls those functions on the "execution" contract, it will trigger the order execution without updating the order status as fulfilled.

+## QSP-2_1
+`TaxedTokenLimitOrderExecution.executeTokenToWethTaxedOrders()`

+### Resolution Details

+## QSP-2_2
+`TaxedTokenLimitOrderExecution.executeTokenToTokenTaxedOrders()`

+### Resolution Details

+## QSP-2_3
+`TokenToTokenLimitOrderExecution.executeTokenToTokenOrders()`

+### Resolution Details

+## QSP-2_4
+`TokenToTokenLimitOrderExecution.executeTokenToTokenOrderSingle()`

+### Resolution Details

+## QSP-2_5
+`TokenToWethLimitOrderExecution.executeTokenToWethOrders()`

+### Resolution Details

+## QSP-2_6
+`TokenToWethLimitOrderExecution.executeTokenToWethOrderSingle()`

-#### Resolution
+### Resolution Details